 So far we have been able to create 2 concepts under Hapësira’s umbrella:

-Rilindja Warehouse by now has become a household name in the domestic scene, while also catching the eye of many internationals.
+Rilindja Warehouse has now become a household name in the domestic scene, while also catching the eye of many internationals.
 Without getting too specific we can sum up the ‘Warehouse’ initiative as a collective push toward promoting industrial spaces within our capital of Pristina, which through time have lost their primary functions (the printing house of Rilindja for example).
 On the other hand, Visions of Beyond (VoB) can be considered as a more innovative and often risky approach to the music scene in Kosovo.
 In this case, Hapesira tries to maximize the impact music has on people, to try and instill cultural values through the promotion of Cultural Heritage localities.
 While music remains at the centre of bridging the gap between the people and our often alienated Cultural Heritage, Hapesira has also made efforts to extend on our approach through VoB.
 That is one which aims to also give back to localities through investing in infrastructure and other innovative approaches to drawing more domestic and international attention to the historical development of our culture.

 Do you think that the rave scene in general was at its birth when you started, and how did people react from your raves/events?